wilsonmar/oss-perf/README.md

 On the right side when a large number of users are working all at once, response time increases due to several factors.
 One is the **server** makes some users wait in the queue while it processes other users.
-TODO: Chart separting server vs. network vs. client time.
+TODO: Chart separating server vs. network vs. client time.

 It is yet unknown why Firefox is more stressed than Chrome when servers are delayed during periods of maximum load.